 # Run the application's event loop

-- Run the Script: Save your file and run it.
+sys.exit(app.exec())- Run the Script: Save your file and run it.
 You should see a window appear with a

-containing a label.
+QGroupBoxcontaining a label.

-widget in a PyQt6 application.
-In the next sections, we will explore how to add more widgets to QGroupBox
+By following these steps, you have created a basic QGroupBox widget in a PyQt6 application.
+In the next sections, we will explore how to add more widgets to QGroupBox and customize its appearance and behavior.

 Adding Widgets to QGroupBox

-is straightforward and can be done using various methods provided by the class.
-In this section, we will explore how to add different types of widgets to QGroupBox
+Adding widgets to QGroupBox is straightforward and can be done using various methods provided by the class.
+In this section, we will explore how to add different types of widgets to QGroupBox.

 Methods to Add Widgets to QGroupBox

-.
-These layout managers allow you to arrange the widgets within the QGroupBox
+You can add widgets to QGroupBox using the layout managers provided by PyQt6, such as QVBoxLayout, QHBoxLayout, and QGridLayout.
+These layout managers allow you to arrange the widgets within the QGroupBox in different ways.

 Code Examples: Adding Various Widgets

-To add widgets to QGroupBox
+To add widgets to QGroupBox, follow these steps:

 - Create a New Python File: Open your IDE or text editor and create a new Python file named

-. - Write the Code: Copy and paste the following code into your
+add_widgets_qgroupbox.py. - Write the Code: Copy and paste the following code into your

 import sys